R0b1S/SDJ2-Assigment/README.md

 ### Info:
 1. Path for gson has to be changed.
+2. Both client/server are Eclipse projects.
-2. Code is very simple and not so good (a lot of optimization missing).
+3. Code is very simple and not so good (a lot of optimization missing).
-3. Probably something is bad ...
+4. Probably something is bad ...